twisterarmy/twisterad/README.md

 ## Install

 > [!NOTE]
-> Stable snaps and pre-compiled binaries available on the [Releases page](https://github.com/twisterarmy/twisterad/releases)\
+> Stable snaps with pre-compiled binaries available on the [Releases page](https://github.com/twisterarmy/twisterad/releases)\
-> To install with `cargo`, follow [rustup instructions](https://rustup.rs/) to continue with the steps below
+> To install using `cargo`, follow [rustup instructions](https://rustup.rs/) to continue with the steps below

 ### Stable